 - Disinfected dishes

-- Clean towels and sheets
+- Disinfected towels and sheets

 - Hot water, period.

-The typical lifespan of residential water heaters is 10-12 years.
+The average lifespan of residential water heaters is about ten to twelve years.

-Water Heater sizing is an essential replacement factor.
+Water Heater sizing is an essential replacement consideration.